g-ford/cradle/readme.markdown

 ## Installation

-- Install Jekyll: `gem install jekyll`
 - Fork this repository
 - Rename it to `YOUR-USER.github.com`
 - Clone it: `git clone https://github.com/YOUR-USER/YOUR-USER.github.com`
+- Run the bundler in the blog folder to get the dependencies: `bundle`
-- Run the jekyll server in the blog folder: `rake preview`.
+- Run the jekyll server: `rake preview`.

 You should have a server up and running locally at <http://localhost:4000>.